bkaestner/codewars-rules/rules/0240-Haskell.md

 Codewars has QuickCheck, [Hspec] and [HUnit] installed.
-Unfortunately, it doesn't use a recent version of this libraries, but they're recent enough for most stuff you'll encounter.
+Unfortunately, it doesn't use a recent version of this libraries, but they're recent enough for most stuff you'll encounter [^haskell-libs].

  [QuickCheck]: http://hackage.haskell.org/package/QuickCheck
  [Hspec]: http://hackage.haskell.org/package/hspec/
  [HUnit]: http://hackage.haskell.org/package/HUnit/
+ [^haskell-libs]: Apparently, the libraries _do_ get updated from time to time, but there's no reference at the moment.

 ### Use Hspec with enough information for the user